rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

+* The helicopter uses random timers for spawning, despawning, and respawning.
+Each of these actions has a separate interval of possible timer values.
+Here, "spawning" refers to the very first appearance of a helicopter in a given pursuit, while "respawning" refers to any further appearances after the first.
+Heat transitions don't reset these timers.

-* The helicopter only spawns at Heat levels for which you provide valid time-interval values.
+* The helicopter only spawns at Heat levels for which you provide valid timer-interval values.

-* The helicopter will also spawn in "COOLDOWN" mode by default.
+* The helicopter also (de / re)spawns in "COOLDOWN" mode according to its timers.

 * The helicopter uses whatever HeliStrategy you set in VltEd.

 * Only one helicopter will ever be active at any given time.
 This is a game limitation; you could technically spawn more, but they would count as cars and behave very oddly.

-* Bartender replaces all vehicles that don't exist in the game with `copheli`.
+* Bartender replaces vehicles that don't exist in the game with `copheli`.

-* Bartender replaces all vehicles that aren't helicopters with `copheli`.
+* Bartender replaces vehicles that aren't helicopters with `copheli`.

 &nbsp;